 Understand the Burden of Proof

 In a small claims court case, the burden of proof lies with the plaintiff.
-You must present evidence to support your claim and convince the judge that you are entitled to the relief you are seeking.
+You must present evidence to support your claim and convince the justice that you are entitled to the relief you are seeking.
 Ensure you understand what elements you need to prove to win your case and gather the necessary evidence to support your arguments.

 Practice Your Presentation

 A well-prepared and confident presentation can make a significant difference in the outcome of your case.
 Practice presenting your case in a clear, concise, and persuasive manner.
-Remain calm and professional, and be prepared to answer any questions the judge may ask.
+Remain calm and professional, and be prepared to answer any questions the justice may ask.
 If possible, rehearse your presentation with a friend or family member.